andreyrunov/andreyrunov/README.md

 # Hi there 👋 My name is Andrey.

-I am a Frontend JS Developer with good experience in project management.
+I am a Frontend JS Developer.
 Live in Moscow.

 ## My stack